-The Australasian Veterinary Boards Council has started reviewing the approved accreditation standards (‘the standards’) for entry-level programs.
+The Australasian Veterinary Boards Council started reviewing the approved accreditation standards (‘the standards’) for entry-level programs in 2021.
 The standards are used to evaluate veterinary education and training programs that lead to general registration as a veterinarian in Australia and New Zealand.

 The last comprehensive review of the standards was conducted in 2013.
 The current standards and processes have served the profession well, enabling growth and diversity in veterinary programs which enjoy a high level of international recognition; however, this review will provide the opportunity to ensure that they remain fit-for-purpose into the decade ahead.